sensebox/openSenseMap-API/README.md

-OpenSenseMap-API
+openSenseMap-API
 ================
-This is the back-end for [OpenSenseMap](http://opensensemap.org).
+This is the back-end for [openSenseMap](http://opensensemap.org).

-OpenSenseMap is part of the [SenseBox](http//sensebox.de) project.
+openSenseMap is part of the [senseBox](http//sensebox.de) project.
-To get more information about OpenSenseBox and SenseBox visit the before mentioned links or have a look at this [video](https://www.youtube.com/watch?v=uTOWYa42_rI).
+To get more information about openSenseBox and senseBox visit the before mentioned links or have a look at this [video](https://www.youtube.com/watch?v=uTOWYa42_rI).

 The API has been built as part of my bachelor thesis at the ifgi (Institute for Geoinformatics, WWU Münster).